 Difference Between a Neck Fat Removal Surgery and a Neck Lift

 A neck lift is a surgical procedure that tightens the skin and underlying tissues of the neck.
 It can also remove excess fat and skin and even redefine the jawline.
-A neck lift may combine with a facelift for comprehensive rejuvenation of the face and neck.
+A neck lift procedure may combine with a facelift for comprehensive rejuvenation of the face and neck.

 A neck fat removal surgery, on the other hand, explicitly removes excess fat from the neck area.